Our Shelter

 Our History

-In 2012, we added a program for people in recovery from addiction by opening the first Oxford House in Calvert County.
+In 2012, a program was added for people in recovery from addiction, and the first Oxford House in Calvert County was established in Saint Leonard.

-In 2015, we expanded our efforts in Permanent Supportive Housing with the introduction of a Shared Living Program for chronically homeless individuals.
+In 2015, ECHO expanded into Permanent Supportive Housing by introducing a Shared Living Program for chronically homeless individuals.
+Within two years, a second Oxford House and a second Shared Living House had been established.

-In 2017, we took steps to increase our fiscal independence by opening the Project ECHO Thrift & Gift Shop.
+In 2017, the organization took steps to increase its fiscal independence by opening the Project ECHO Thrift & Gift Shop, which is also located on Main Street in Prince Frederick.

-In 2019, we expanded our Recovery Program to include therapies for women who have experienced Developmental Trauma.
+In 2019, the Recovery Program expanded beyond addiction and began to include therapies for women who have experienced Developmental Trauma.

-In 2022, we further expanded our Shared Living Program by opening a third house for our chronically homeless clients.
+In 2022, the Shared Living Program was further expanded with the opening of a third house for chronically homeless individuals.